 2. Set readyState to DONE.

-3. Dispatch a progress event called error.
+3. Fire a progress event called error.

-4. Dispatch a progress event called writeend
+4. Fire a progress event called writeend

 5. On getting, the length and position attributes SHOULD indicate any modification to the file.